About Martin Heller

 Martin has baccalaureate degrees in physics and music from Haverford College as well as Sc.M. and Ph.D. degrees in experimental high-energy physics from Brown University.

-Dr. Heller has worked as an accelerator physicist, an energy systems analyst, a computer systems architect, a company division manager, and a consultant.
+Dr. Heller has worked as an accelerator physicist, an energy systems analyst, a computer systems architect, a company division manager, a company VP, a CEO, a Chairman, and a consultant.
 Throughout his career he has used computers as a means to an end, much as a cabinet maker uses hand and power tools.

 Martin wrote his first program for a drum-based computer in machine language in the early 1960s.
 No, not assembly language, machine language.
 The following year he taught himself Fortran II, and wrote mathematical programs in that language through-out high school.